“If I could tell you what it meant, there would be no point in dancing it.” – Isadora Duncan

 “THE ART OF FLAMENCO” DINNER SHOW – EVERY SATURDAY NIGHT

-*$75 per person (price does not include tax + 18% tip which will be added to check at end of show).
-Call 619 233 5979 to reserve or click on the link below.
+$89.50 per person (price does not include tax, 4% surcharge, + 18% tip which will be added to check at end of the show).
+Call 619-233-5979 to purchase tickets or you can purchase tickets at the link below.
 This is a prepaid show.
-Shows include a 3-course dinner.
-Doors open at 6:30 PM and seating is assigned in advance.
-To guarantee seating in the first two rows, please request premium seating of $10 per person (max 2 guests).
-Premium seating will also guarantee that you will not be seated at a community table.
-Show starts promptly at 7 PM.
-Please note, we cannot permit children under 10 to attend the show.Purchase Dinner Show Tickets
+Shows include a three-course dinner and nightclub entry.
+Doors open at 6 PM and seating is assigned prior to arrival at communal style seating like they do in Spain.
+Dinner show strarts promptly at 6:30 PM.
+Please note, we cannot permit children under 10 to attend the show.Purchase San Diego Dinner Show Tickets

 Jesus Montoya is a Gypsy Flamenco singer and composer from Sevilla, Spain.
 He is the artistic director of an extremely highly regarded Flamenco performance company: Montoya Flamenco Dance and Music Company.
 His flamenco performance company is known for putting on the greatest and most exciting flamenco shows world wide.